pelya/dpmaster-udp-hole-punching/readme.txt

         Long format for all command line options (see SYNTAX & OPTIONS above) The new hash function supports up to 16-bit hashes 0 is no longer an invalid hash table size
-        New debugging option "--allow-loopback", used by the test suite Various updates and improvements in the documentation The test suite now requires the Socket6 Perl module
+        New option "--allow-loopback", for debugging purposes only!
+        Various updates and improvements in the documentation The test suite now requires the Socket6 Perl module